b-lukaszuk/BS_wJ_eng/contents/recursion.md

-some programming languages, like [Haskell](https://en.wikipedia.org/wiki/Haskell) and [Scala](https://en.wikipedia.org/wiki/Scala_(programming_language)), that can take advantage of this kind of code to produce (internally) effective function implementation.
+some programming languages, like [Haskell](https://en.wikipedia.org/wiki/Haskell) and [Scala](https://en.wikipedia.org/wiki/Scala_(programming_language)), that can take advantage of this kind of code to produce (internally) an effective function implementation.

 Let's go to the Fibonacci sequence.
 When I was a student, they said that dinners in the student's canteen are like Figonacci numbers, i.e. each dinner is the sum